CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus_OLD.md

 ### Your success is our primary concern!
 If you are experiencing challenges achieving your academic goals, please contact your instructor or an advisor.
 We can provide assistance with academic needs, ADA accommodations, classroom difficulties, financial concerns, and other issues.

-**Tutoring: For all disciplines, please visit the <a href="http://www.lonestar.edu/up-tutoring.htm" target="_blank"> UP Tutoring Center</a> for information on hours and location.** The tutoring lab, reading/writing lab, and math lab can be found within the <a href="http://www.lonestar.edu/SLRC.htm" target="_blank">Student Learning Resource Center</a> in Building 12 on the 8th floor.
+**Academic Coaching (formerly Tutoring0: Academic coaching is available through the Student Learning Resource Center (SLRC).
+Please visit <a href="http://www.lonestar.edu/up-tutoring.htm" target="_blank"> UP Tutoring Center</a> for information on hours and location.**

 ### Counseling Services
 Counseling services are available to students who are experiencing difficulty with academic issues, selection of college major, career planning, disability accommodations, or personal issues.
 Students may contact Counseling, Career, and Disability Services at <a href="tel:281-401-5370">281-401-5370</a>, or in Building 13, Room 200.